 Players looking to get the very best cheap guitar on the market must take a look at our Editor’s Choice, the Epiphone J-45 Studio.
 This is a more affordable version of the classic slope shouldered Gibson J-45 and offers a lot of similarities at a fraction of the price.

 A handsome reduced scale guitar with great tones.

 With this guitar you’re getting a quality instrument from one of the biggest brands in music that offers exceptional portability as well as great tone.
 It’s well appointed and features premium features like a solid wood top and a NuBone nut, that are usually reserved for more expensive models.

-The Fender Sonoran Mini was a seriously impressive guitar for the price.
+The Fender Sonoran Mini was a seriously impressive guitar for the price (and landed high on our list of the best acoustic guitars for small hands).
 The construction quality was fantastic, and definitely lived up to the high standards set by the Fender brand name.

 It was made with quality woods, and even included a solid spruce top, paired with mahogany back and sides.
 The fretboard and the bridge were both made with walnut, too, which is a nicer looking (and feeling) wood than the usual rosewood substitutes like Indian laurel or pau ferro.

 The overall design of the Sonoran Mini is one of its best features.
 It’s a slope shouldered mini dreadnought style, and it really looks great paired with the Stratocaster style headstock.
 It came with quality hardware, including Fender vintage style tuning keys, which looked perfect on this retro style guitar.

 One of the particular highlights of this guitar was the neck, which had Fender’s amazing Modern C profile.
 It was extremely comfortable, and it was fast playing.
 It has a nice middle of the road size, and should be comfortable for almost all players.